TL;DR

 - High resolution (at least enough to see teeth/lip edges)

-- Avoid extreme angles (profile shots are harder)
+- Avoid extreme angles (profile shots are harder).

-Fine-tune only after you’ve confirmed the basics
+Fine-tune only after you've confirmed the basics.

 If your output is off, check these in order:

-- Audio clarity
+- Audio clarity (does the model start late?)

-- Face size and visibility
+- Face size and visibility (does it start early?)

-- Lip-sync strength settings
+- Lip-sync strength settings (does your input look good?)

 Don't debug the model when your input is junk.

-Real uses of AI lip sync in video production
+Real uses of AI lip sync in video production.

 This is already normal across categories.